 Individuals and corporations (specifically C-corporations) pay income taxes to the IRS.
-Depending on company income, federal corporate income tax rates can range from 15–35%.
+The federal corporate income tax rate tops out at 21%.
 Public policy provisions, such as tax expenditures, can decrease corporate income tax and other revenue payments in order to promote other policy goals.

 Learn more about revenue from extraction on all lands and waters.

 We don’t have detailed data about federal, state, or local revenue from natural resource extraction on land owned by Wisconsin, corporations, or individuals.
 However, companies generally must pay state and local taxes.

 After collecting revenue from natural resource extraction, the Office of Natural Resources Revenue distributes that money to different agencies, funds, and local governments for public use.
 This process is called “disbursement.”

 Most federal revenue disbursements go into national funds.
 For detailed data about which expenditures and projects from those national funds are in Wisconsin, see nationwide federal disbursements.